GEO4432 – The Surface Energy Balance in Cold Environments

 Admission to the course

-- Other master students at the master programme in Geosciences (UiO).
+- Other master students at one of the following programmes (prioritized order):

 Formal prerequisite knowledge